bonnerl/facebook-feed-grabber-wp/readme.txt

 * Changed the ffg_cache class to be based on static methods and properties.
 * changed format_date() to use WP's function human_time_diff().

+= 0.8.4 =
+* Fixed the display of shared events to show the date/time and location.

+= 0.8.3 =
+* Fixed the displayed comment count.

 = 0.8.2 =
 * Removed call time pass-by-reference for compatibility with PHP 5.4.
 * Add Localization.
 (Beta)